Skip to main content

 When young children aren’t ready to walk and are being artificially helped by a device instead of a caretaker’s hands, the walker can slip when they push on the walker.
 This causes them to fall face-first onto the handle or the floor.
 If another object is around like the corner of a table, your baby or toddler’s head can strike it if the baby walker slides.

-Baby walkers, where the baby sits inside, can roll right down the stairs.
-Your child can even use the walker as a battering ram to knock down a baby gate.
+Baby walkers that have the baby sitting inside the walker can roll right down the stairs.
+Your child can use the walker as a battering ram to knock down a baby gate.
 The AAP says that rolling down the stairs is the leading cause of injury from baby walkers and can lead to broken bones, head trauma, or both.

 Infant in baby walker